Naburn: Geography

 Most of the parish is a little over 25 ft above sea level with the extensive nearby ings being even lower.
 The village is surrounded by arable farmland and patches of woodland.

 The soil consists of the alluvium of the Ouse flood-plain and patches of glacial sand and gravel east of the village and in the north-west is covered with outwash sand and clay.

 Streams draining into the Ouse include Wood Dike, which forms a short section of the southern parish boundary, and Howden Dike, which joins the river at the north end of the village.
 The Ouse forms the entire parish boundary on the west.

 Naburn is 2.5 miles north-west of Deighton, and about the same distance west of Crockey Hill, though the road distance is a mile longer.
 To the west of Naburn, the lack of a road crossing over the River Ouse means a long road journey to the relatively close villages of Acaster Malbis and Bishopthorpe.
 Naburn is 3 miles north of Stillingfleet and 4 miles south of York.

 Governance

 Naburn lies in the Wheldrake Ward of the City of York unitary authority.
-As of 2019 it is represented by Julian Sturdy who is a member of the Conservative Party.
+As of 2024 it is represented by Luke Charters who is a member of the Labour Party.